 Get in touch with Vineyard Property Management.
 We are a quality Marietta management company that understands Georgia law and other aspects of being a landlord.
 Not only can we help keep your Marietta property legally compliant by following the proper legal procedures for eviction in Georgia, but we can get great, responsible tenants in your unit and take care of everything from advertising to property maintenance.

-Disclaimer: This article does not constitute legal advice from a qualified attorney or legal professional.
+Disclaimer: This article does not constitute legal advice from a qualified eviction attorney or legal professional.
 Also, laws change often, and this content may not be updated at the time you read it.